 Even from Kanab, you can still access the Grand Canyon and its beauty.
 The North Rim of the canyon is just about a 2 hour’s drive from this town in Utah.

-Generally, most of Grand Canyon’s North Rim parts sit around 800 feet higher than the South Rim.
+Generally, most of the Grand Canyon’s North Rim parts sit around 800 feet higher than the South Rim.
 This gives it a cooler climate that’s perfect for hiking and enjoying the outdoors.
 It also offers the best views of the area.

 Its climate also supports a diverse ecosystem, with evergreen tree varieties ranging from pinions, blue spruce, and ponderosa.
 You’ll also see a huge number of wild animals, including mule deer, coyotes, bighorn sheep, and bobcats.